Elisha Otis: Biography

 Otis was born on August 3, 1811, in Halifax, Vermont, to Stephen Otis and Phoebe Glynn.
 He moved away from home at the age of 19, eventually settling in Troy, New York, where he lived for five years employed as a wagon driver.
 In 1834, he married Susan A. Houghton.
 They had two children, Charles and Norton.
 Later that year, Otis suffered a terrible case of pneumonia which nearly killed him, but he earned enough money to move his wife and three-year-old son to the Vermont Hills on the Green River.
 He designed and built his own gristmill, but did not earn enough money from it, so he converted it into a sawmill, yet still did not attract customers.
 Now having a second son, Otis started building wagons and carriages, at which he was fairly skilled.
-His wife later died, leaving him with two sons, one age eight and the other in infancy.
+His wife died in 1842, leaving him with two sons, one age eight and the other in infancy.